apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 Delayed message delivery only works in the `Shared` subscription type.
 In `Exclusive` and `Failover` subscription types, the delayed message is dispatched immediately.

-You can configure the `MessageDelayer` to specify when to send the message to the consumer.
+You can configure the `MessageDelayer` for judging when sending the message to the consumer.
 The default delayer is never delay the message dispatching.
 You can use the `MessageDelayer.fixed(Duration)` option to Configure delaying all messages in a fixed duration.
 You can also implement the `MessageDelayer` interface to dispatch messages at different time.

 {{< hint warning >}}
-The dispatch time should be calculated by using the `PulsarSinkContext.processTime()`.
+The dispatch time should be calculated by the `PulsarSinkContext.processTime()`.
 {{< /hint >}}

 ### Configurable Options